XuLab-BIT/SRST/README.md

 You can train networks that process different data by modifying the import file link in the python file.
 The modifiable include :

 - param_file: Set camera parameters, training data parameters and network hyperparameters.
-- calibration_file:  Set the PSF
+- calibration_file:  Set the PSF.

 ## Fitting